Resources

 Diet Rebel Note

-Burpees are one of the highest-calorie-burning bodyweight exercises per minute.
-They're also demanding — don't use them as a punishment or a "make up for eating too much" exercise.
+Burpees are among the most demanding bodyweight exercises there is — one rep combines a squat, a plank, a push and a jump, so your heart rate climbs fast.
+Don't use them as a punishment or a "make up for eating too much" exercise.
 Use them as a legitimate conditioning tool, programmed intentionally.
 3 sets of 10 at the end of a workout is more than enough for most people.

 Jump Squat